 HOUSING APPEALS BOARD

 In 2018, a bill (SB 557) to create a Housing Appeals board failed.
 The board would have allowed developers to override any decision made by ANY board in a town (including zoning and planning boards, school boards, historic district commissions, and conservation commissions) regarding building projects.

 In 2019, another similar bill (HB 104) to create an HAB was killed in committee.
 The HAB was seen as an egregious usurpation of local control.

-Later in 2019, three Republicans in the NH Senate and the House minority leader slipped into the budget their own HAB bill (SB 306) which they knew would not pass the House.
-It is to take effect in July of 2020 IF NOT REPEALED and will be used to allow a panel at the state level to make decisions for towns under certain circumstances, such as if a timeline for approval is not met or a developer is not happy with a decision.
+Later in 2019, three Republicans in the NH Senate and the House minority leader slipped into the budget their own HAB bill (SB 306) after they knew HB 104 hadn’t passed the House.
+It took effect in July of 2020 and IF NOT REPEALED will be used to allow a panel at the state level to make decisions for towns under certain circumstances, such as if a timeline for approval is not met or a developer is not happy with a decision about his project.

 SB 735 was Senator Birdsell’s bill to repeal the Housing Appeals Board.
 It had bi-partisan support from the House and Senate.
 There were others listed that could also have been supported, but SB 735 was the only one with a simple repeal and no other strings attached.
 It was not passed.
 (We now have HB 288 which is a simple repeal)